horseshoe/horseshoe/README.md

 <<={{ }}=>>
 ```

-#### Section (`{{# map}}`)
+#### Sections
-Section tags in Horseshoe are similar to Mustache section tags.
-A section tag can either function as a conditional section or as a for each section.
+Section tags (`{{# map}}`) in Horseshoe are similar to Mustache section tags.
+A section tag can either function as a conditional section or as a foreach section.
 The contents of a conditional section are only rendered if the value evaluates to a non-null, non-zero value.
-The contents of a for each section are iterated once for every child.
+The contents of a foreach section are iterated once for every child.

-Internal objects that are treated as for each sections include arrays, iterables, and streams (if using Java 8 and up).
+Internal objects that are treated as foreach sections include arrays, iterables, and streams (if using Java 8 and up).
 All other objects are treated as conditional sections.
 For booleans, the conditional section will only be rendered for `true` values.
 For numeric or character primitives, the conditional section will only be rendered for non-zero values.
 For optionals (if using Java 8 and up), the conditional section will only be rendered for values that are present.
 The conditional section is never rendered for a null value.

-All sections except for booleans push the value onto the context stack.
-For each sections push each child item onto the stack as it iterates over the value.
+All sections except for booleans and [annotations](#annotations) push the value onto the context stack.
+Foreach sections push each child item onto the stack as it iterates over the collection.

+##### Annotations
+Annotations (`{{# @Annotation("Param1": false, "Param2")}}`) are section tags that begin with an at sign (`@`).
+The parameters are parsed as a [Horseshoe expression](#expressions) and passed to the annotation handler.
+Annotations do not affect the context stack.

+Built-in annotations include the following:
+- @StdErr - Sends output to stderr.
+- @StdOut - Sends output to stdout.
+- @File('name': 'filename', 'encoding': 'UTF-16', 'overwrite': false, 'append') - Sends output to the file with the specified name, using the specified encoding.
+The file is only written if the contents of the file are different than the rendered contents, unless overwrite is specified as true.
+If append is specified as true the rendered contents are appended to the file.

-#### Inverted Section (`{{^ exists}}`)
+#### Inverted Sections
-Inverted section tags are used to negate a conditional or for each section.
+Inverted section tags (`{{^ exists}}`) are used to negate a conditional or foreach section.
 Inverted sections are only rendered when the negated section would not be rendered.
 Null objects, numeric zero values, `false`, as well as empty lists or arrays are several examples of values that will cause an inverted section to be rendered.

 An inverted section tag can be left empty (`{{^}}`) to indicate that the inverted section will be rendered when the conditional associated with the current section is false.
 For example,
 ```horseshoe